Biden to propose overhaul of immigration laws on first day in office

 To qualify, immigrants must have been in the United States as of Jan.
 1, a move meant to blunt any rush to the border.

-Beneficiaries of the Deferred Action for Childhood Arrivals — which granted key protections for so-called “dreamers” — and the temporary protected status program for migrants from disaster-ravaged nations could apply for a green card immediately.
-The details were described by multiple transition officials who spoke on the condition of anonymity because they were not authorized to speak publicly.
+Beneficiaries of the Deferred Action for Childhood Arrivals — which granted key protections for “dreamers” — and the temporary protected status program for migrants from disaster-ravaged nations could apply for a green card immediately.
+The details were described by transition officials who spoke on the condition of anonymity because they were not authorized to speak publicly.

-The president-elect’s plan has already been met with praise from pro-immigration advocates and Democratic lawmakers who have toiled to overhaul the immigration system for decades.
+The president-elect’s plan has been met with praise from pro-immigration advocates and Democratic lawmakers who have toiled to overhaul the immigration system for decades.
 But it also comes at a time when the Republican Party, led by President Trump, has shifted far rightward on immigration, complicating efforts at a deal that can get enough GOP support.

-In a significant contrast with the Obama administration — which was heavily criticized by the Latino community for not tackling immigration when Democrats controlled the House, the Senate and the White House early in President Obama’s tenure — Biden has already made immigration his chief legislative priority behind the immediate health and economic relief stemming from the ongoing coronavirus pandemic.
+In a significant contrast with the Obama administration — which was heavily criticized by the Latino community for not tackling immigration when Democrats controlled the House, the Senate and the White House early in President Barack Obama’s tenure — Biden has made immigration his chief legislative priority behind the immediate health and economic relief stemming from the ongoing coronavirus pandemic.

 “Having leadership makes a big difference,” Sen. Robert Menendez (D-N.J.) said in an interview Monday.
-“You cannot achieve immigration reform without presidential leadership and from what I see, the seriousness of their purpose to start off with gives me a real good feeling that the president-elect is actually going to use capital to try to make this happen.”
+“You cannot achieve immigration reform without presidential leadership, and from what I see, the seriousness of their purpose to start off with gives me a real good feeling that the president-elect is actually going to use capital to try to make this happen.”

 The Biden effort would mark the most substantial attempt at a comprehensive immigration overhaul since the Senate passed legislation in 2013, only to have it collapse in the House, then controlled by Republicans, the following year.

-After that collapse, pressure from Democratic lawmakers and immigration advocates pushed Obama to issue a wide-reaching effort aimed at protecting parents of U.S. citizen children and green-card holders in the country illegally, but that action was promptly blocked in the courts.
+After that collapse, pressure from Democratic lawmakers and immigration advocates pushed Obama to issue a wide-reaching effort aimed at protecting parents of U.S. citizen children and green-card holders in the country illegally, but that action promptly was blocked in the courts.

 Under Trump, the GOP-controlled Senate tried to pass various revisions to U.S. immigration laws, prompted by the outgoing president’s unilateral attempt to cancel the temporary protections for the young immigrants.
-Trump was ultimately rebuffed by the Supreme Court on his push to end DACA.
+Trump ultimately was rebuffed by the Supreme Court on his push to end DACA.

 Biden’s bill will have three overarching pillars, the transition officials said: provisions to address the causes of migration, border management and a path to citizenship.

-The focus on Central America reflects the message that Biden has already relayed to senior officials in the region: That he will advocate for policy changes aimed at what drives scores of migrants there to come to the United States illegally to seek safe harbor.
+The focus on Central America reflects the message that Biden has relayed to senior officials in the region: that he will advocate for policy changes aimed at what drives scores of migrants there to come to the United States illegally to seek safe harbor.

-“Ultimately, you cannot solve problems of migration unless you attack the root causes of what causes that migration,” said one official, pointing to the various reasons — from economic to safety — that drive migrants to flee their home countries.
+“Ultimately, you cannot solve problems of migration unless you attack the root causes of what causes that migration,” one official said, pointing to the various reasons — from economic to safety — that drive migrants to flee their home countries.
 “He knows that in particular is the case in Central America.”

 Transition officials are aware of recent reports of the increased numbers of migrants at or heading to the border in anticipation of the end of Trump’s presidency, and urged them to stay in their home countries.
-They emphasized that newly-arriving immigrants would not qualify for the legalization program that Biden proposes.
+They emphasized that newly arriving immigrants would not qualify for the legalization program that Biden proposes.

-Biden wants to move the refugee and asylum systems “back to a more humane and orderly process,” said the official.
+Biden wants to move the refugee and asylum systems “back to a more humane and orderly process,” the official said.
 But “it’s also been made clear that that isn’t a switch you flip overnight from the 19th to the 20th, especially when you’re working with agencies and processes that have been so gutted by the previous administration.”

-The president-elect hopes to reinstate a program granting minors from Central America temporary legal residence in the United States.
+Biden hopes to reinstate a program granting minors from Central America temporary legal residence in the United States.
 The Trump administration terminated the program in August 2017, officials said.
 The administration also wants to set up a reunification program for Central American relatives of U.S. citizens that would allow those who have been already approved for U.S. residency to be admitted into the country, rather than waiting at home for an opening.
-The program would be similar to ones that existed for Cuban and Haitians but were also ended by the Trump administration.
+The program would be similar to ones that existed for Cubans and Haitians but also were ended by the Trump administration.

-The Biden proposal would also put in place a refugee admissions program at multiple processing centers abroad that would better help identify and screen those who would qualify to be admitted as refugees into the United States.
+The Biden proposal also would put in place a refugee admissions program at multiple processing centers abroad that would better help identify and screen those who would qualify to be admitted as refugees into the United States.

 As for border enforcement, the plan calls on the Department of Homeland Security to develop a proposal that uses technology and other similar infrastructure to implement new security measures along the border, both at and between ports of entry.
 Biden has long vowed not to expand the border wall Trump has marginally extended.

-“This is not a wall, this is not taking money from [the Department of Defense],” a transition official said, referring to how Trump helped to finance his wall, after pledging Mexico would pay for it.
+“This is not a wall; this is not taking money from [the Department of Defense],” a transition official said, referring to how Trump helped to finance his wall after pledging Mexico would pay for it.
 “It’s a very different approach.”

 The legislation from the Biden White House also will contain several revisions to the legal immigration process, according to transition officials.

-It bolsters the number of key employment- and family-based visas available, by recapturing unused visas from previous years and exempting spouses and children of green-card holders from quotas that restrict immigrants from varying countries from immediately entering the country.
+It bolsters the number of key employment- and family-based visas available by recapturing unused visas from previous years and exempting spouses and children of green-card holders from quotas that restrict immigrants from varying countries from immediately entering the United States.

-It also grants work permits for spouses and children of temporary worker visa holders, although the number of available H-1B visas — for high-skilled foreign workers — and H2-B visas — lower skilled non-agriculture workers — won’t be expanded, officials said.
+It also grants work permits for spouses and children of temporary worker visa holders, although the number of available H-1B visas for high-skilled foreign workers and H2-B visas for lower-skilled non-agriculture workers won’t be expanded, officials said.

-Doctoral graduates in the science, technology, engineering and mathematics fields are also exempted from visa limits that critics say have led to talented immigrants moving elsewhere on the globe, depriving the United States of their ingenuity.
+Doctoral graduates in the science, technology, engineering and mathematics fields also are exempted from visa limits that critics say have led to talented immigrants moving elsewhere around the globe, depriving the United States of their ingenuity.

-The incoming administration has already said Biden will issue a flurry of executive orders on his first day, including one that would repeal the ban on citizens of some majority-Muslim nations from entering the United States.
-In another potential executive action, the Biden administration plans to review TPS programs “across the board” to see which programs ended by the Trump White House — including benefits for immigrants who fled from El Salvador, Nicaragua and Haiti — could be reinstated.
+The incoming administration has said Biden will issue a flurry of executive orders on his first day, including one that would repeal the ban on citizens of some majority-Muslim nations from entering the United States.
+In another potential executive action, the Biden administration plans to review temporarily protected status programs “across the board” to see which programs ended by the Trump White House — including benefits for immigrants who fled El Salvador, Nicaragua and Haiti — could be reinstated.

-Transition officials declined to rule out other immigration executive actions should attempts at legislating fail, but stressed that only Congress can implement certain changes, such as a path to citizenship.
+Transition officials declined to rule out other immigration executive actions should attempts at legislating fail, but emphasized that only Congress can implement certain changes, such as a path to citizenship.

-“The president-elect supports resources that are there, and his secretary of homeland security will use them in a smart and humane way,” said another official.
+“The president-elect supports resources that are there, and his secretary of homeland security will use them in a smart and humane way,” another official said.
 “But we really need Congress to step up.”

 To win passage, the administration would have to retain all Democratic votes as well as persuade at least 10 Republican senators to cross the aisle.
-Some proponents of the 2013 effort — such as Sen. Lindsey O. Graham (R-S.C.) and Marco Rubio (R-Fla.) — remain in the Senate, although many others have since left.
+Some proponents of the 2013 effort — such as Sens.
+Lindsey O. Graham (R-S.C.) and Marco Rubio (R-Fla.) — remain in the Senate, although many others have since left.

 Under Trump, Republican lawmakers favoring a more restrictive immigration system have gained a larger platform and, along with the president, have pushed measures limiting not only illegal but legal migration into the United States.